 Seller: PBShop.store US, Wood Dale, IL, U.S.A.

 HRD.
 Condition: New.
 New Book.
 Shipped from UK.
+THIS BOOK IS PRINTED ON DEMAND.
 Established seller since 2000.
-Seller Inventory # CW-9781442277267
+Seller Inventory # L1-9781442277267

 Seller: PBShop.store UK, Fairford, GLOS, United Kingdom

 HRD.
 Condition: New.
 New Book.
-Shipped from UK.
+Delivered from our UK warehouse in 4 to 14 business days.
+THIS BOOK IS PRINTED ON DEMAND.
 Established seller since 2000.
-Seller Inventory # CW-9781442277267
+Seller Inventory # L1-9781442277267

 Quantity: Over 20 available

-Seller: Grand Eagle Retail, Fairfield, OH, U.S.A.
+Seller: Grand Eagle Retail, Bensenville, IL, U.S.A.

 Hardcover.
 Condition: new.
 Hardcover.
 Frequently referred to as the Greatest Generation, Americans of the World War II era were influenced by Hollywoods depictions of their nation, its role in world affairs, and the virtue of its involvement in the war.
 Stories of the bravery and heroism of the American militaryas well as the moral and political threat posed by the enemyfilled movie screens across the country to garner passionate support for wartime policies.In Hollywood Enlists!
 Propaganda Films of World War II, Ralph Donald explores how the studios supported the war effort and helped shape the attitudes of an entire generation.
 Through films the studios appealed to the publics sense of nationalism, demonized the enemy, and stressed that wartime sacrifices would result in triumph.
 The author contends that American films of the period used sophisticated, but often overlooked, strategies of propaganda to ideologically unite the country.
 While these strategies have long been associated with political speeches and writings during the war, little in-depth consideration has been given to their use in the eras cinema.By examining major motion picturesincluding Casablanca, The Flying Tigers, Mrs. Miniver, Sergeant York, They Were Expendable, and many othersDonald illustrates how various propaganda techniques aligned the nations entertainment with government aims.
 Hollywood Enlists! will appeal to readers with interests in war films and motion picture history, as well as politics and social history.
 This book explores how the Hollywood studios used sophisticated strategies of propaganda to ideologically unite the country during WWII.
 Through such films as Casablanca, They Were Expendable, and others, the studios appealed to the publics sense of nationalism, demonized the enemy, and stressed that wartime sacrifices would result in triumph.
+This item is printed on demand.
 Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
 Seller Inventory # 9781442277267